 - When you expect a salary hike at a regular interval, say for every 6 year.

 - When you expect no liability expenses (Loans or EMIs) or other expenses after some months, for example, after 6 months.

 Mutual Fund Flexible SIP:

-In flexible SIP, one may increase or decrease the monthly saving in SIP based on their cash flow.
+In the flexible Mutual fund SIP investment, one may increase or decrease the monthly saving in SIP, based on their cash flow.